nadaanwaranwarelsayed/IT-Support/System-Fundamentals-&-Diagnostics/Linux_CLI_Reference.md

 |                 Command                 |           Function              |
 ----------------------------------------------------------------------------- flag
-ls ~/Documents                            | list all files/subdirectories in documents folder ls --help = man ls                        | get more about ls command ls -lh /home/nada/Downloads               | displays a detailed, vertical list of files including permissions, owners, and sizes in human-readable format ls -a /Documents                          | list all files , subdirectories + hidden(starting with . ) cd ../Desktop                             | one step to back (Parent) then enter to another directory(Desktop) mkdir 'folder name'                       | make new directory in current directory touch 'file name.txt'                     | make new file in current directory nano 'file name'                          | to create file then you will write what you want then ctrl+o for save , ctrl+x for exit  or show + edit file if already exist history                                   | for show , use the last command one more time ctrl+R                                    | for search , one more ctrl+R to see one more matched in history not in file for file we use "less command"
+command--Help = man command               | know more about commands but man more detailed ls ~/Documents                            | list all files/subdirectories in documents folder ls --help = man ls                        | get more about ls command ls -lh /home/nada/Downloads               | displays a detailed, vertical list of files including permissions, owners, and sizes in human-readable format ls -a /Documents                          | list all files , subdirectories + hidden(starting with . ) cd ../Desktop                             | one step to back (Parent) then enter to another directory(Desktop) mkdir 'folder name'                       | create new directory in current directory touch 'file name.txt'                     | create new file in current directory nano 'file name'                          | to create file then you will write what you want then ctrl+o for save , ctrl+x for exit  or show + edit file if already exist history                                   | for show , use the last command one more time ctrl+R                                    | for search , one more ctrl+R to see one more matched in history not in file for file we use "less command"